ICTs for Development:

 Recent trends in smart technologies have increased the potential of ICTs to contribute to overall development, for example, Big Data has enabled the collection of vast sums of data on the way that the environment and society has been changing, enabling better scenario development; Machine Learning systems have seen considerable improvement to automatically crunch data and develop alternative solutions and predict outcomes; Geographic analysis and visualization tools have enabled better and focused decision-making; "Internet of Things" has provided a means for everyday objects with sensors, processing ability, software, and other technologies to connect and exchange data with other devices and systems over the Internet; and a wide variety of Mobile applications to carry out different activities.

-A key objective of ensuring digital inclusion is that of digital literacy - the ability to use ICTs to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.
+A key objective of ensuring digital inclusion is that of digital literacy - the ability/capacity to use ICTs to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.

-Ultimately, ICTs remain a tool for develoopment.
+Ultimately, ICTs remain a tool for development.
 They are not a replacement for knowledge that does not exist, or food that is not on the table.
-But ICTs do represent a potential to spped up the achieving developmental priorities such as poverty reduction, education or health, and in meeting the SDGs.
+But ICTs do represent a potential to speed up achieving developmental priorities such as poverty reduction, education or health, and in meeting the SDGs.

 APPENDIX: